jmalliss/ONOS-Docker/README.md

 # ONOS-Docker
-The ONOS controller pre-installed to be used as an image file for Docker.
+The ONOS controller is pre-installed to be used as an image file for Docker.

 OS: Ubuntu:latest Docker image